PSD2

 There are cases where a TPP can make requests without the PSU-IP-Address that does not generally require SCA.
 However, some restrictions apply:

-• Accounts for which the PSU has given consent to access
+GET /v1/accounts 4 calls per 24h Accounts for which the PSU has given consent

-• Accounts for which the PSU has given consent to access
+GET /v1/accounts/{accountId}/balances 4 calls per 24h Accounts for which the PSU has given consent

-These services allows end users to initiate payments from their accounts at Sparebanken Norge.
+These services allow end users to initiate payments from their accounts at Sparebanken Norge.
 The service will ask for a strong customer authentication as long as no exemption is applied.
-Read about our payment initiation services here
+Read about our payment initiation services here.

-The difference between the two endpoints is mainly the SCA solution and each endpoint uses each bank’s respective SCA solution.
+The difference between the two endpoints is mainly the SCA solution — each endpoint uses each bank’s respective SCA solution.

 Status Codes